maltaweel/eBayScraper/README.md

 2. src/nlp

-Only module here is nameEntityRecog.py, which applies the named entity recognition technique using the CRF outputs from NERProject.
-The output is ner-model.ser.gz, located in the nlp folder.
+The only module here is nameEntityRecog.py, which applies the named entity recognition technique using the CRF outputs from NERProject.
 In addition, nameEntityRecog.py conducts dictionary regular expression searches, see inputData folder, as well as spell checks on descriptions.
+The NER uses the NER model classification (ner-model.ser.gz), which is located in the nlp folder.
+The output of the analysis is namedEntity.csv placed in the output folder.

 3. src/scraper